rear/rear/.github/ISSUE_TEMPLATE.md

 * Workaround, if any:

-* Attachments, if applicable ("rear -D mkrescue/mkbackup/recover" debug log files):
+* Attachments, as applicable ("rear -D mkrescue/mkbackup/recover" debug log files):